-From July to December 2018, we experienced a power interruption for part of our galvanisation production line due to a construction accident during road repairs outside of our Jiujiang production facilities affecting a high power transmission cable rendering certain equipment inoperable.
+Since July 2018, we experienced a power interruption for part of our galvanisation production line, rendering certain equipment inoperable.
 The affected equipment is used for the "galvanisation" stage for our galvanised prestressed products.
-Around the end of December 2018, the power supply was restored and our galvanisation production line resumed its normal operations.
-During the Track Record Period, contribution from sales of galvanised prestressed products ranged from 4.6% to 10.3% of our total revenue.
-In addition, our utilisation rate and sales of galvanised prestressed products have not been adversely affected from the power interruption as we instead purchased a greater amount of semi-finished galvanised prestressed materials from our suppliers and further processed them through the "stabilisation" stage to produce our final products.
-The utilisation rate for galvanised prestressed products was not impacted by the power interruption because the utilisation rate is calculated based on the capacity at the "stabilisation" stage of 30,000 tonnes per year.
-The gross profit margin from the sales of self-produced galvanised prestressed products was around 27% in 2018, while the gross profit margin from the sales of processed semi-finished galvanised products was around 20% in 2018.
+The power supply is in the process of being repaired and the affected equipment is expected to be restored and operational before the end of 2018.
+During the Track Record Period, contribution from sales of galvanised prestressed products ranged from 3.3% to 6.0% of our total revenue.
+In addition, our sales of galvanised prestressed products have not been adversely affected from the power interruption as we instead purchased a greater amount of semi-finished galvanised prestressed materials from our suppliers and further processed them through the "stabilisation" stage to produce our final products.
 Please refer to the section headed "Business - Our Production - Production process - Prestressed Materials Business" for an illustration of our production process.
-Our Directors confirm that the power interruption did not have any material adverse impact on our business.
+Our Directors confirm that the power interruption did not and is not expected to have a material adverse impact on our business.